JonasLazardGIT/vSIS-Signature-Scheme/docs/tags_and_options.md

   `GOMAXPROCS=2 go test ./PIOP`.
 * Benchmarks can be run with `go test -bench .` in any package containing benchmark functions.

 This documentation should provide a comprehensive reference for executing and customizing the main program and test suites within the repository.
+For a consolidated description of all tunable parameters and where to change them, see `docs/parameters_reference.txt`.